dyh1213/CarND-Model-Predictive-Control-MPC-/README.md

 Finally my cost paraters were tuned by hand.
 I used an improved console printout to see more clearly the results of the MPC (printing throttle and steer angle), and a lot of "cmake .. && make && ./mpc" :)

+Note: I can improve this project by modelling my speed controls into the MPC's cost function.
+However, at this time I still havent got this working well.

 Car In the turn